Multimodal learning with graphs

-Graph representation learning has been at the center of an accelerating research area, due to the prominence of the so-called graph neural network (GNN) models.
+Graph representation learning has been at the center of an accelerating research area due to the prominence of the so-called graph neural network (GNN) models.
 GNNs have become very popular, mainly because of their wide applicability and their flexible framework to define simple or more complex information propagation processes.
-In the majority of the applications, however, the graph learning models require a predefined graph structure, in order to apply diffusion operators to it.
+In most applications, however, the graph learning models require predefined graphs to apply diffusion operators to them.